 When you configure the NetWorker Authentication Service to authenticate users by using an external authentication authority, you can log in to the NMC server with a local user account or with a username and password that is managed by Lightweight Directory Access Protocol (LDAP), Lightweight Directory Access Protocol over SSL (LDAPS), or a Microsoft Active Directory server (AD).
 The NMC and NetWorker servers do not authenticate the user against the LDAP authority.
 The NMC server requests user validation from the NetWorker Authentication Service.
-The NetWorker Authenticated user belongs to in the external authority.
+The NetWorker Authentication Service performs a look-up to determine the LDAP or AD group that the authenticated user belongs to in the external authority.
 When authentication succeeds, the NetWorker Authentication Service issues a token to the NMC server.
 Activities that you perform in the Console window and the NetWorker Administration window uses the token information to ensure that the user can perform only the activities that the user has the appropriate privileges to perform.

-Nested AD group user login is not supported.
+(i) Note: Nested AD group user login is not supported.